Rajeev-Nakka/Salesforce-Developer-Interview-Bootcamp/README.md

-This Repository contains the what the work done, in  the bootcamp and what we learn .
+This Repository contains  what the work done in  the bootcamp and what we learn .